palantus/mscp/README.md

 ## CORS

 You can enable CORS by setting ''allowedOrigins'' in ''setup.json'' to the domains that should be allowed.
+It supports regexps.